Yandex Cloud

 yc managed-postgresql cluster list

-2. Get information about the cluster you need and check the PostgreSQL version in the config.version parameter:
+2. Get the target cluster details and check its PostgreSQL version in the config.version setting:

 yc managed-postgresql cluster get <cluster_name_or_ID>